Tips

 Conclusion

 And there you go!
-That’s how you import a Figma design into Framer using the Framer to HTML Figma plugin.
+That's how you import a Figma design into Framer using the Figma to Framer plugin.

 Sure, it's not magically perfect right out of the box.
 But with just a bit of cleanup, you'll have a live site that looks great on every screen.